 Cooperation with CENELEC: A Memorandum of Understanding (MoU) has been signed between the ECC and CENELEC (The European Committee for Electrotechnical Standardisation) in 2014.
 Purpose and goals of the MoU are as follows:

-- to establish a cooperative relationship between ECC and CENELEC in view of ensuring that EMC requirements, including immunity limits and measurement methods, are based on up-to-date knowledge on the electromagnetic disturbance environment and the evolving use of radio frequencies.
+- to establish a cooperative relationship between ECC and CENELEC so as to ensure that EMC requirements, including immunity limits and measurement methods, are based on up-to-date knowledge on the electromagnetic disturbance environment and the evolving use of radio frequencies.

 - ECC and CENELEC established the MoU to promote communication and regular exchange of information in areas of common interest to both organisations by encouraging cooperation between the standardization activities of CENELEC and the regulatory developments identified by CEPT ECC.

-Cooperation with ITU-R SG1: WP 1A of ITU-R SG 1 is responsible for the work on WPT related issues.
-ITU-R Question 210/1 provides the framework and the scope of the studies on WPT in ITU-R. A number of deliverables on WPT non-beam have already been developed and published by ITU-R SG1 as listed in section 3.2 above.
+Cooperation with ITU-R SG1: WP 1A of ITU-R SG 1 is responsible for the ITU work on WPT related issues.
+ITU-R Question 210/4 provides the framework and the scope of the studies on WPT in ITU-R. A number of deliverables on WPT non-beam have already been developed and published by ITU-R SG1 as listed in section 3.2 above.
 CEPT is one of the regional organisations contributing to the work of ITU-R. In turn, elements from those ITU-R deliverables are used in the CEPT studies on WPT.

 7. Summary of studies conducted on impact on radiocommunications services